PKPD model

-PK/PD modeling (pharmacokinetic/pharmacodynamic modeling) (alternatively abbreviated as PKPD or PK-PD modeling) is a technique that combines the two classical pharmacologic disciplines of pharmacokinetics and pharmacodynamics.
+PKPD modeling (pharmacokinetic pharmacodynamic modeling) (alternatively abbreviated as PK/PD or PK-PD modeling) is a technique that combines the two classical pharmacologic disciplines of pharmacokinetics and pharmacodynamics.
 It integrates a pharmacokinetic and a pharmacodynamic model component into one set of mathematical expressions that allows the description of the time course of effect intensity in response to administration of a drug dose.
-PK/PD modeling is related to the field of pharmacometrics.
+PKPD modeling is related to the field of pharmacometrics.